Convex-Dev/design/cad/002_values/README.md

 hello
 ```

-Symbols are 1-128 byes long, expressed in UTF-8 encoding.
+Symbols are 1-128 bytes long, expressed in UTF-8 encoding.

 Symbols have special behaviour when evaluated: they perform a lookup of the value named by the symbol in the current environment.
 If this behaviour is not desired, they should be **quoted** with `'` to specify that the actual symbol is required, not the referenced value.
 An example of this usage: